Remember to cite LawCareers.Net on your application form if you apply to Clifford Chance.

 Our key selection criteria

 Cover commercial awareness, problem-solving ability, communication skills, leadership potential and an aptitude for relationship-building.
 Ultimately our selection process isn't about you fitting into a Clifford Chance mould; it's about your conviction that this is the place where you can do your best work and build the career you want.

-As an undergraduate, you'll need a strong academic record - this usually means 340 UCAS points at A level (or equivalent) and being on target for a 2.1 or better.
+As an undergraduate, you'll need a strong academic record.
 We may also consider your application if there are other aspects to your background and achievements that mark you out as an exceptional performer.

 Initially you should fill out our online application form.
-This is the first stage in a selection process that also includes an online verbal reasoning test and assessment days at our Canary Wharf offices in London.
+This is the first stage in a selection process that also includes the Watson Glaser test and assessment days at our Canary Wharf offices in London.

 We are a truly pioneering law firm.
 Working together, we offer incomparable legal expertise.

 Our firm spans jurisdictions, cultures, languages.
 In a world where commercial success increasingly relies on globalisation, we offer clients a truly international perspective.